 When you are at an in-network facility, your care may be provided by physicians, anesthesiologists, radiologists or other professionals who are not in-network.
-When you receive services from these out-of-network providers, you may have to pay any amounts charged above the MPA.
+When you receive services from these out-of-network providers, you may have to pay any amounts charged above the MPA when permitted by law (see section 5.1.5).
 This is called balance billing.
 Remember to ask providers to send any lab work or x-rays to an in-network facility.